Aquatic Research Instruments Logo

 GRAVITY CORER

-• three bronze gravity weights (4 kg ea, five ea. max. capacity) $90 each
+- 1 each bronze gravity weights (4 kg ea, five ea. max. capacity)

 Notes: Sample disturbance and compression are minimized by the thin-walled, free flushing core barrels.
 Ball-type seal held in the open position during deployment, which ensures good flushing.
 Sediments are retained in the core barrel by a vacuum created by an excellent ball seal, not core-catchers.